ananay-gupta/Basic-React-App/README.md

-# LGMTask2VIPNOV21
+# Basic React App

-#Single Page Website
+Its a Basic React JS App made using create-react-app which is using a API to fetch data.

 Tech Used:
 1. HTML
 2. CSS
 3. Java Script
 4. React JS

-# Basic React App

-Its a basic react app.

-This repository contains all the details of the website. #LGMVIPNOVEMBER21 #LetsGrowMore

-Submitted by-
+Made by-
 Ananay Gupta